 These courses also prepare students for advanced STEAM electives in 11th and 12th grades.

-- STEAM III: Advanced Technology & Design (11th grade)
+- Engineering III: Advanced Computer Aided Design (11th grade)

 - AP Computer Science Principles (12th grade)